Rogaland/jwt-spring-boot/README.md

 ## Standard Validators
 The standard validators are enabled by default.
-You can disable them by setting `standardValidators` to false in the `@EnableJwtTokenizer` annotation.
+You can disable them by setting `standardValidators` to false in the `@EnableJwt` annotation.
 If no properties are set for max-age and issuer, the validators are skipped.

 __Standard validators__: